The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Our Method

-Our main theorem below, which we prove in \cref{A:proofs}, says that $\pr(x \mid s)$ factorizes according to $\Gtrue$ when $s$ equals the conditional expectation $\E[x \mid h]$. \begin{nthm} There exist functions $\{r_j\}_{j=1}^p$ such that the SCM in \cref{eq:cam_gen_model} can be re-written as
+Our main theorem below, which we prove in \cref{A:proofs}, says that $\pr(X \mid S)$ is Markov relative to $\Gtrue$ when $S$ equals the conditional expectation $\E[X \mid H]$. \begin{nthm} There exist functions $\{r_j\}_{j=1}^p$ such that the SCM in \cref{eq:cam_gen_model} can be re-written as: